Greator

 What does jealousy say about you?

 If you are often jealous, this may indicate a lack of self-esteem.
-You may have experienced insecure attachments in your life.
-The good news, however, is that you always have a chance to work on yourself and gain positive attachment experiences.
+You may have experienced in your life unsafe bonds.
+However, the good news is that you always have the chance to work on yourself and gain positive bonding experiences.

 Important: Being jealous does not mean that you are a bad or unlovable person.
 There are reasons for your jealousy that you should get to know in order to change something.